Information for Acropolis Museum

 - Avli Tou Thodori: This is a family-friendly restaurant that serves traditional Greek cuisine, including meat and fish dishes, as well as pasta and pizza.
 The restaurant has a large terrace that is perfect for families.

-- To Steki Tou Ilia: This is a cozy taverna that serves traditional Greek food and it’s kid-friendly.
+- To Steki Tou Ilia: This is a cosy taverna that serves traditional Greek food and it’s kid-friendly.
 The place is known for its friendly service, great food, and reasonable prices.

-The Acropolis Museum and the Parthenon in Athens, Greece, are both wheelchair accessible.
-The Acropolis Museum has ramps and elevators, and the Parthenon has a wheelchair ramp that leads to the entrance of the temple.
+The Acropolis Museum and Parthenon in Athens are accessible to wheelchairs.
+The Acropolis Museum features ramps and lifts.
+The Parthenon has a ramp to the entrance.

-Here are a few tips for wheelchair users visiting the Acropolis Museum:
+Here are tips for wheelchair users.
+They are visiting the Acropolis Museum:

 Is there an English guide available at The Acropolis Museum in Athens, Greece?